 - Personal Statement

 - a detailed personal statement explaining your motivation for this particular programme

-The MSc Sustainable Energy Geoscience aims to equip students with the subsurface skills required for the rapidly evolving energy transition sector across multiple themes relating to energy extraction and storage.
+- The MSc Sustainable Energy Geoscience to equips students with the subsurface skills required for the rapidly evolving energy transition sector across multiple themes relating to energy extraction and storage.
 The skills-based approach will also prepare students for complementary roles such as data analytics and policy.